troiwill/sensing-aruco/README.md

 ## Prerequisites

 Uninstall opencv-python if it is installed.
+Having opencv-python and opencv-contrib-python will conflict with each other.
 ```
 python2 -m pip uninstall opencv-python
 ```